Maximal stretch and Lipschitz maps on Riemannian manifolds of negative curvature: Introduction

 \begin{theorem} Let $ R^-_1(M)$ be the set of metrics in $R^-(M)$ with topological entropy $1$.
-Then $d_T(g_1, g_2) = \log S(g_1,g_2)$ decends to an asymmetric pseudo-metric on the isometric classes of $R^-_1(M)$.
+Then $d_T(g_1, g_2) = \log S(g_1,g_2)$ descends to an asymmetric pseudo-metric on the isometry classes of $R^-_1(M)$.
 It is an asymmetric metric in a sufficiently small $C^k$-neighborhood of the diagonal, where $k$ depends only on the dimension of $M$.
-Furthermore, the corresponding length metric $d_F$ which dominates $d_T$ is induced by an non-reversible Finsler metric. \end{theorem}
+Furthermore, $d_T$ induces an asymmetric Finsler norm whose associated Finsler metric $d_F$ dominates $d_T$. \end{theorem}